microsoft/rats/rats-processors/README.md

 ## Example

-In you python project or Jupyter notebook, you can compose a pipeline as follows:
+In your python project or Jupyter notebook, you can compose a pipeline as follows:

 ```python
 from typing import NamedTuple